Introduction to Social Work

 Additional costs

-For more information about DBS, Occupational Health clearance, and immunisations, visit our page of: Information for Students
+For more information about DBS, Occupational Health clearance, and immunisations, please visit our Information for Students page.

 You should also consider further costs which may include books, stationery, printing, binding and general subsistence on trips and visits.